memfault/interrupt/_drafts/best-of-binutils.md

 [abidiff](https://sourceware.org/libabigail/manual/abidiff.html#) analyzes two ELFs and compare them for compatibility.
 This can be an interesting tool to run on ELFs if you are linking libraries compiled with multiple compilers or maintaining a third party binary SDK and want to catch regressions.
-I assume you can cross-compile it to work on OSX, but I typically just run it in an ubuntu docker image:
+I assume you can ompile it yourself on OSX, but I typically just run it in an ubuntu docker image and install via `apt-get`:

 ```
 $ apt-get install libabigail